 Not only are pie bars super easy to assemble—the bottom crust is a riff on an easy press-in shortbread cookie dough and the top is made from the same dough—they are also spectacularly delicious.
 Because the filling is shallow, the bars have a magnificent crust-to-filling ratio: every single bite includes a crunchy bottom crust, soft-cooked apples, and a generous topping of lovely crumbly bits.
 The filling is not super sweet and allows the flavor of the apples to truly shine while pairing nicely with the shortbread cookie-like crust and topping.

-While there's no question that these would be lovely on Thanksgiving, they are also wonderfully versatile, elevating any and all fall occasions.
+Pie bars are wonderfully versatile, elevating any and all fall occasions and holidays.
 If you have extra apples lying around, turn them into apple pie bars.

-- 2 pounds Granny Smith apples (about 5 apples)
+2 pounds Granny Smith apples, about 5 apples

 Make the Crust and Topping